padiazg/go-crap/README.md

 ```

 - `--fail-above` exits with code 1 when any function exceeds the threshold
+- `--fail-regression` exits with code 1 when functions regressed vs baseline
 - `--format github` emits `::warning` annotations that render as PR comments
 - `--format sarif` outputs SARIF 2.1.0 for integration with code scanning tools
 - `--format pr-comment` generates a markdown table for pull request comments
 - `--output -o` writes results to a file instead of stdout
 - `--mutation-report` validates coverage reliability against mutation testing results
 - `--detailed` includes mutation failure details (code, line, type) in report output
+- `--baseline` loads a previous JSON report for delta analysis
 - Coverage-unavailable warnings are emitted for modules where `go test` fails

 ### Badge